WorkingOn/SketchingOn/README.md

 ## Installation

 1. [Download the latest version (SketchingOn.zip)](https://github.com/WorkingOn/SketchingOn/releases/latest)
 2. Copy the contents of the ZIP to your plugins folder.
 If you're using Sketch 3, choose **Plugins › Reveal Plugins Folder…** to open it.
 If you're using Sketch 2, choose **Plugins › Custom Script…**, click the gear icon, and then choose **Open Plugins Folder**.
+3. Copy your token from here: [http://workingon.co/tools#sketch](http://workingon.co/tools#sketch)
+4. Open Sketch and click on the **Plugin** menu option
+5. Select SketchingOn then **Update API Token**
+6. Enter the token and hit **Save**

 ## Usage